Runner's Footprints

 10. TRAIL RUNNER:

 Hydration Vests, Packs, Handheld Bottles - I LOVE trail running and love to have Ultimate Direction by my side on the trails.
-As my first and true love, I first started trail running 26 years ago.
+As my first and true love, I first started trail running 28 years ago.
 Finding the most comfortable pack or handheld for you can be daunting.
 Decide on what size you need then choose your color.
 All their packs have choices with several pockets and bottle options so you cannot go wrong.
 I have all the main sizes of storage capacity from 5L for racing, 10L, 15L, and 30L for my adventure all day runs.
 Discount: NADIA - 20% off anything on their site.

 11. MOTHER RUNNER:

 Monthly supply of supplements -- My first answer would be a baby jogger and second help her feel her best with premium supplements.
 My go-to everyday at home or when traveling are Vital 4U premium supplements.
 It is pre-packaged packets of 12 pills with over 75 nutrients to help support your daily nutrition.
 I have been using them for over a decade and also have both my parents on them, too.
-I rarely get sick, most notably I have not gotten sick at all between 2020-2023.
+I rarely get sick, most notably I have not gotten sick at all between 2020-2024.
 Supplements help support a healthy lifestyle.

 12. YOURSELF:

 At home massage or a vacation -- You deserve to gift yourself the things that allow you to heal and renew.
 Often at the end of the work day, we make the mistake to say "I need a ___" to decompress and it may not be the right choice.
-I am grateful to have found Paulina Valenzuela at Space Bar Wellness to have helped me elevate my training this last year.
+I am grateful to have found Paulina Valenzuela at Renew Performance Center to have helped me elevate my training this last year.
 She is worth the drive and I aim to see her weekly.
 Contact her to give yourself the gift of healing you deserve.
-For the vacation, I am planning a project for my community for summer 2024.
-Stay tuned if you'd like to travel with me.
-Thank you for reading and please share this post with someone who may need some gift ideas this season.

 Monday, September 11, 2023